Partner & Senior Counsel

 In June 2011, he authored Determining Self-Employment Income for Child Support Purposes: the Massachusetts View Compared with the National View for the Suffolk Journal of Trial and Appellate Advocacy.
 In 2007, he published, “Hearing thy Neighbor: the Doctrine of Attenuation and Illegal Eavesdropping by Private Citizens.”

 Attorney Owens grew up on Cape Cod, where much of his family continues to reside today.
-Attorney Owens was named a 2017 Massachusetts Rising Star by Super Lawyers and has a 10.0 rating on Avvo.com.
+Attorney Owens has been named a Massachusetts Rising Star by Super Lawyers and has a 10.0 rating on Avvo.com.
+He was recently named a 2020 Super Lawyers Selectee.

 - Massachusetts Supreme Judicial Court